ironhack-bcn-data-pt/PR01-project-python/PR01-project-python-ANNA/Readme.md

 ## Workflow
-Workflow used for this project:
+Workflow used for this project is as follows: \n

+## Organization
+Main Organization:
 0. Organize Trello with the main task and timings
 1. Search about the game (general rules and diferent ways to play it)
 2. Write Pseudocode
 3. Write Code
-4. Search for complete code from other people to get ideas and help
-5. Make the presentation
+4. Make the presentation
-6. Complete Readme file

-## Organization
-How did you organize your work?
-Did you use any tools like a trello or kanban board?

-What does your repository look like?
-Explain your folder and file structure.
+5. Complete Readme.md

 ## Links